-Decarbonization Policy Goals Not Pursued Pursuit of Policy Hybrid S y Goals through olutions Pursuit of Policy Goals through Zero Direct Emissions Solutions Reference Low Electrification Scenario 1 Mid Electrification Scenario 1 High Electrification with Fuel Backup Scenario High Electrification with Best-in- Class Technologies Scenario High Electrification with Legacy Technologies Scenario Description "Reference" for load impacts of other scenarios.
+Decarbonization Policy Goals Not Pursued y Goals through colutions ry Goals through issions Solutions Reference Low Electrification Scenario Mid Electrification Scenario High Electrification with Fuel Backup Scenario High Electrification with Best-in- Class Technologies Scenario High Electrification with Legacy Technologies Scenario Description "Reference" for load impacts of other scenarios.
 Defined as the state of the world as implied by each utility's current load forecast.
 Limited incremental electrification.
 Assumes policy goals are not met.
 Mix of electrification and continued use of fuels.
 High electrification with retention of existing fossil fuel equipment for backup.
 Fossil fuel equipment is phased out through policy.
 Customers quickly adopt more advanced, efficient electric technologies.
 Fossil fuel equipment is phased out through policy.
 Customers are slower to adopt more advanced, efficient electric technologies.
 Buildings Fuel mix held flat from 2022.
 Limited incremental electrification (majority of existing gas and fossil customers do not adopt heat pumps).
 Fossil fuel equipment sales continue beyond 2030; some customers switch to heat pumps.
 By 2030, all new equipment sales are HPs.
 Almost all existing customers retain their fossil fueled equipment as backup.
 By 2030, all new equipment sales are HPs.
-2 Most HPs are highly efficient ccASHPs.
-3 By 2030, all new equipment sales are HPs.
-2 Most HPs are less efficient ASHP+resistance backup.
+Most HPs are highly efficient ccASHPs.
+By 2030, all new equipment sales are HPs.
+Most HPs are less efficient ASHP+resistance backup.
 Distributed Energy Resources Distributed Energy Resources (DER) growth in line with RPS mandate.
 Transportation Based on EIA projections.
 3-year delay relative to ACC II and ACT.
-Achievement of Advanced Clean Cars II (ACC II) and Advanced (ACT) regulations. ed Clean Trucks Demand-Side Management For each scenario, we run two DSM cases: 1.
+Achievement of A (ACT) regulations. dvanced Clean Cars I I (ACC II) and Advand ced Clean Trucks Demand-Side Management For each scenario, we run two DSM cases: 1.
 Existing/Mandated DSM Programs Only 2.
 Additional DSM Programs (i.e., new programs and growth of existing programs)